Islets of Mauritius: Île aux Tonneliers and Île Albatross

 Originally a single peninsula joined to mainland Port Louis, this has since split to form two separate islets. Île aux Tonneliers is the larger of the two, which serves as an anchorage site for ships.
 The island is covered in shrub. Île Albatross is smaller and unvegetated.

 Île Sancho

 The islet of Île Sancho is relatively new, having as recently as the 1950s been a small sandbank.
 It is now covered with vegetation and is a stopping point for vessels travelling through the Indian Ocean.
 It is located off the coast of Savanne and is surrounded by an extended reef.

 Île Roches

 Île Roches is located in between Grand Port and Flacq.
 There is little vegetation and has been of little use since an unsuccessful attempt by the British to plant coconut trees there.

 Île Crabe

-Île Crabe is a small islet off the eastern coast of Rodrigues.
+Île Crabe is an islet off the southwest coast of Rodrigues.
 It is named after the large colony of Land Crabs on the island.
+As of 2023, its area is 0.40 km2.